gaurav-iiser/qosf_task1/README.md

 3. The output will contain:<br>
     a.
 A histogram indicating the states of superpostion and their coefficient in the superposed state.<br>
     b.
 The state vector of the final quantum state.

+# The code works for any kind of list of integers, even for lists with repeated entries.